plandex-ai/go-prompt/_example/README.md

 Shows you how to hook up a custom lexer for syntax highlighting.

+## automatic indenter

+Inserts a newline and indentation when the <kbd>Enter</kbd> key is pressed unless the input ends with a curly brace `}` and the amount of opening and ending braces is the same (then it gets printed).

+Shows you how to define a custom callback which determines whether the input is complete and should be executed or a newline with indentation should be inserted (after <kbd>Enter</kbd> has been pressed).

 ## bang-executor

 Inserts a newline when the <kbd>Enter</kbd> key is pressed unless the input ends with an exclamation point `!` (then it gets printed).